Class notes May-June 2025

 Live Class Lunches -- Yale Club of New York City

 Our live lunches are back!
 You do not need to be a Yale Club member to attend.
-NYC luncheons are currently scheduled for April 3 and May 8, 2025.
+NYC luncheons are currently scheduled for Thursday July 10, 2025.
+Future dates will be posted here.

 We had six classmates attend the live June luncheon, and the feedback was very positive.
 George Guernsey will again be in New York City to host the luncheon, and he reports that he has already received RSVPs from several classmates who plan to attend.
 With the support of the class secretaries of '72, '73 and '73, we are also inviting members of those classes to join us.
 In addition, George is spearheading an initiative to offer mentorship to younger graduates, in particular those from the classes of '21, '22, '23 and '24, and we are including New York area graduates from those classes in our outreach for these luncheons.
 If you would like to attend the live luncheon in NYC, please contact George at georgeguernsey@aol.com so he has time to coordinate with the Club.